Learning-based Dynamic Pinning of Parallelized Applications in Many-Core Systems: Related Work and Contributions

+Prior work has demonstrated the importance of thread-to-core bindings in the overall performance of a parallelized application \cite{podzimek_analyzing_2015}.
+The task of discovering such optimal bindings is rather complex, given the structure of NUMA architectures \cite{goglin_managing_2014}.
+This task becomes even harder given the need for developing tools that can easily generalize to any architecture and they are application independent.

-Prior work has demonstrated the importance of thread-to-core bindings in the overall performance of a parallelized application.
-For example, \cite{Klug11} describes a tool that checks the performance of each of the available thread-to-core bindings and searches for an optimal placement.
+For example, reference \cite{Klug11} describes a tool that checks the performance of each of the available thread-to-core bindings and searches for an optimal placement.
 Unfortunately, the \emph{exhaustive-search} type of optimization that is implemented may prohibit runtime implementation.
-Borguedis et al.~\cite{Broquedis10} combine the problem of thread scheduling with scheduling hints related to thread-memory affinity issues.
+Reference~\cite{Broquedis10} combines the problem of thread scheduling with \emph{scheduling hints} related to thread-memory affinity issues.
 A similar scheduling policy is also implemented by \cite{Olivier11}.

+At the same time, given that no prior knowledge of the application's details is available, a centralized optimization formulation is prohibitive.
+Such design restrictions give rise to learning-based techniques, where scheduling decisions are taken based only on performance measurements.
+This need for learning from data has been recognized in \cite{castro_machine_2011}, where a machine learning based mechanism is designed for transactional applications.
+In this case, each instance of the application has to be run and profiled before any learning process is to be implemented.

-The resource allocation problem that we are considering can be seen as centralized optimization problem, where $n$ threads need to be mapped to $m$ processing elements in the optimal way.
-To reduce this potentially very large search space ($m^n$ possible different allocations), distributed or game-theoretic optimizations have been attempted in the past for related problems, including cooperative game formulation for allocating bandwidth in grid computing \cite{Sub08}, the non-cooperative game formulation in the problem of medium access protocols in communications \cite{Tembine09} or for allocating resources in cloud computing \cite{Wei10}.
-These approaches significantly reduce the computation complexity and also allow for the development of online selection rules where tasks/agents make decisions often using current observations of their \emph{own} performance.
+Even such learning processes could be computationally complex given the quite large search space.
+For this reason, distributed or game-theoretic optimizations have been attempted in the past for related problems, including cooperative game formulation for allocating bandwidth in grid computing \cite{Sub08}, the non-cooperative game formulation in the problem of medium access protocols in communications \cite{Tembine09} or for allocating resources in cloud computing \cite{Wei10}.
+These approaches can significantly reduce the involved computational complexity and also allow for the development of online selection rules based on performance measurements.
+However, such modeling techniques have not yet been implemented in the context of pinning of parallelized applications.